kagegrifon/todolist/README.md

 fix connection parameters for postgres in file `backend/src/data-access/knexfile.ts`

+in the "backend" directory copy .env.dev and rename to .env

 open console in "backend" directory and put these commands:

+- `npm ci`

 - `npm run migrate`